jpazvd/jpazvd.github.io/_pages/research.md

 {% include base_path %}

 I use data, measurement, and applied economics to support better decisions for children and vulnerable populations.
-Across UNICEF, the World Bank, and the Brazilian public sector, my work sits at the intersection of development economics, education policy, poverty and equity measurement, and statistical systems.
+Across UNICEF, the World Bank, and the Brazilian public sector, my work sits at the intersection of development economics, education policy, poverty and equity measurement, and the strengthening of national statistical systems.

 My focus is operational: translating complex data into indicators, diagnostics, scalable analytics, and decision-support tools; evaluating policies and programs; and strengthening institutional capacity to produce timely, comparable, and reproducible evidence.
 Recent work includes creating global public goods such as the Learning Poverty measure and quantifying the impacts of COVID-19 on learning and intergenerational mobility.